 The sound control requirements established by the National Building Code of Canada 2015 (NBCC) and other codes don’t have to be complicated.

 Your solution for wall and wood floor assemblies?
 SilentFX® laminated gypsum board paired with noise-reducing insulation.
-National Research Council tested the combination and when used together the wall construction met code requirements for both fire and sound, no concrete required.
+National Research Council (NRC) of Canada tested the combination on a cUL listed assembly and when used together, the floor construction met or exceeded code requirements for both fire and sound, no concrete required.

 Reducing Noise in Tall Timber Buildings